philosowaffle/peloton-to-garmin/mkdocs/docs/install/windows.md

 1. Find the `ClientUI.exe`
 1. Double click to run it!

+!!! warning

-⚠️ WARNING: Attempting to use configuration or data from a later version of P2G with an older version is not guaranteed to work.
+    Attempting to use configuration or data from a later version of P2G with an older version is not guaranteed to work.
 You may need to reconfigure your instance.

 ## Available Versions